Burden of henselian valued fields in the Denef-Pas language: Preliminaries

 Valued fields can be viewed as first order structures in a number of ways; in this paper, we exclusively view a valued field as a three-sorted structure with sorts for $K$, $vK$, and $Kv$, and various maps between them.

-\begin{defn} The \emph{Denef-Pas Language} for valued fields is the three-sorted language $\Lpas$ with the following sorts and functions: \begin{itemize} \item The valued field sort $\VF$ has the language of rings $\Lring = \{0,1,+,-,\cdot\}$ \item The value group sort $\VG$ has an expansion of the language of ordered abelian groups $\Lvg = \{0,+,-,<,\infty,\ldots\}$ \item The residue field sort $\RF$ has an expansion $\Lrf$ of the language of rings \item The only maps between sorts are $v: \VF\to \VG$ and $\ac: \VF\to\RF$. \end{itemize} \end{defn}
+\begin{defn} The \emph{Denef-Pas Language} for valued fields is the three-sorted language $\Lpas$ with the following sorts and functions: \begin{enumerate} \item The valued field sort $\VF$ has the language of rings $\Lring = \{0,1,+,-,\cdot\}$ \item The value group sort $\VG$ has an expansion of the language of ordered abelian groups $\Lvg = \{0,+,-,<,\infty,\ldots\}$ \item The residue field sort $\RF$ has an expansion $\Lrf$ of the language of rings \item The only maps between sorts are $v: \VF\to \VG$ and $\ac: \VF\to\RF$. \end{enumerate} \end{defn}

 Calling this ``the'' Denef-Pas Language is slightly misleading, since the value group and residue field languages are some expansion of the appropriate minimum languages.
 When we consider a valued field $(K,v)$ as an $\Lpas$-structure, we always assume that the $\VF$-sort is $K$, the $\VG$-sort is $vK$, the $\RF$-sort is $Kv$, $v$ is the valuation map, and $\ac$ is an angular component map.